-A technique of the linear invariants calculation for infinite Petri nets with the regular structure is presented and studied on the example of square communication grids of an arbitrary size.
-It is proven that the compulsory buffering of the packets inevitably leads to possible blockings of communicating devices.
-The structure of complex deadlocks involving an arbitrary number of communicating devices caused by both the cycle of blockings and the isolation is studied.
+Summary.
+A technique of the linear invariants calculation for infinite Petri nets with the regular structure was presented and studied on the example of square communication grids of an arbitrary size.
+It was grounded that the compulsory buffering of the packets inevitably leads to possible blockings of communicating devices.
+The structure of complex deadlocks involving an arbitrary number of communicating devices caused by both the cycle of blockings and the isolation was studied.